Victory0016/Victory0016/README.md

 ## 👤 About Me

-I am **Nnajekwu Victory**, a data analyst passionate about solving complex business problems through data.
+I am **Nnajekwu Chinemerem Victory**, a data analyst passionate about solving complex business problems through data.
 I specialize in **collecting, cleaning, analyzing, and visualizing data** to enable data-driven decisions that promote growth and operational excellence.

 ## 🛠️ Data Analytics Tools I Use:
 - *Microsoft Excel*